Associate Director of Operations, Human Rights Institute

-Rachel oversees and supports many different aspects of the research and academic mission of the Human Rights Institute.
-As the Education Program Manager, Rachel is responsible for the development and implementation of academic advising and experiential learning activities for human rights students.
-This includes managing the HRI internship program, the Summer Intern Fellowship program, collaborating with Education Abroad, and serving as an academic advisor for undergraduate students in the human rights program.
-She is also the Co-Director of the Human Rights and Action Learning Community.
+Rachel Jackson has been with the Human Rights Institute since it was founded in 2003.
+She oversees and supports many different aspects of the research and academic mission of HRI.
+Rachel is responsible for the development and implementation of academic advising and experiential learning activities for human rights students.
+This includes managing the HRI internship program, the Summer Intern Fellowship program, collaborating with Experiential Global Learning, and serving as an academic advisor for undergraduate students in the human rights program.
+She is also the co-director of the Human Rights and Action Learning Community.

-Additionally, Rachel works with the Undergraduate Director and Graduate Education Coordinators to ensure the smooth operation of academic programs and activities, manages the Human Rights Institute funding competitions, coordinates programming and outreach activities, supports visiting scholars, and supervises Institute staff and graduate assistants.
+Additionally, Rachel works with the undergraduate director and graduate education coordinators to ensure the smooth operation of academic programs and activities, manages the Human Rights Institute funding competitions, coordinates programming and outreach activities, supports visiting scholars, and supervises Institute staff and graduate assistants.

-Before joining the Human Rights Institute, she served as an AmeriCorps *VISTA with the Jumpstart program at the University of Pittsburgh and worked as a department secretary at the Graduate Faculty at New School University.
+Before joining the Human Rights Institute, Rachel served as an AmeriCorps *VISTA with the Jumpstart program at the University of Pittsburgh and worked as a department secretary at the Graduate Faculty at New School University.

-Rachel received an award from the Connecticut Breastfeeding Coalition on October 9, 2012 in recognition for her contributions to the health of Connecticut’s mothers and children through her advocacy and testimony on behalf of the 2012 Senate Bill 194: An Act Concerning Jury Duty for Breastfeeding Mothers.
+Rachel received an award from the Connecticut Breastfeeding Coalition on October 9, 2012 in recognition of her contributions to the health of Connecticut’s mothers and children through her advocacy and testimony on behalf of the 2012 Senate Bill 194: An Act Concerning Jury Duty for Breastfeeding Mothers.

 Rachel served on the board of directors of the Connecticut Breastfeeding Coalition from 2012-2020 and the board of directors of the UConn Co-op from 2008-2014.